microsoft/dev-proxy/README.md

 ### Mock responses

-Graph Chaos Proxy offers you the ability to define mock responses to specific Graph API calls.
+Graph Developer Proxy offers you the ability to define mock responses to specific Graph API calls.
 This capability is invaluable if you want to test your application with specific test cases or want to demonstrate your application with a set of data that is often time-sensitive and inconvenient to manage on an actual Microsoft 365 tenant.

 #### Mock responses structure